|Languages||丹戎禺 | தஞ்சோங் ரூ|

 Bachy Soletanche from France were previously involved in the construction of Downtown Line 1 (DTL1)’s Bugis and Telok Ayer stations, and TEL’s Orchard and Gardens By The Bay stations.
 Wai Fong Construction from Singapore were previously involved in the construction of TEL’s Mount Pleasant Station.

 Contract T302 for the Construction of Facility Building and Tunnels for Thomson-East Coast Line was awarded to China Railway First Group Co., Ltd. Singapore Branch at a contract sum of S242.4 million in June 2016.
-This includes a shell station near Gardens by the Bay (Bay East).
+This includes a shell station near Gardens by the Bay (Bay East), which construction will start in 2019 as Founder’s Memorial Station, scheduled for opening in 2025.

 External Links & References